splunk/public-o11y-docs/incident-intelligence/manage-notifications/notification-preferences.rst

 Receiving notifications on your mobile phone
 ================================================

 Android devices running Android 6 or newer.
-Splunk On-Call no longer supports the mobile app for Android versions 5 and below.
+Splunk Observability Cloud for Mobile no longer supports the mobile app for Android versions 5 and below.

-.. note:: Using custom ROMs (or those provided by the device manufacturer) can alter the settings and functionality described herein.
-If your device utilizes a custom/manufacturer-furnished ROM, please refer to the owner's manual (and/or other applicable literature) provided by the ROM developer.
+.. note:: Using custom Read Only Memory (ROMs) (or those provided by the device manufacturer) can alter the settings and functionality described herein.
+If your device utilizes a custom or manufacturer-furnished ROM, please refer to the owner's manual or other applicable literature provided by the ROM developer.

-Here are the things you can do to minimize your risk of missing a notification from Splunk On-Call:
+Here are the things you can do to minimize your risk of missing a notification from Splunk Observability Cloud for Mobile:

-* Use a diverse set of notification types in your personal paging policy (Call, SMS, push) to avoid a single point of failure.
+* Use a diverse set of notification types in your personal notification preferences (Voice, SMS, push) to avoid a single point of failure.
-* Test your configuration in various modes for example, do not disturb, vibrate only, using a manual incident before you go on-call.
+* Test your configuration in various modes for example, do not disturb, vibrate only, using a manual incident before you go on call.
-* If using Do Not Disturb, set the Splunk On-Call contact to a favorite and allow Favorites to bypass Do Not Disturb (DND).
+* If using Do Not Disturb, set the Splunk Observability Cloud for Mobile contact to a favorite and allow Favorites to bypass Do Not Disturb (DND).

 Notification delivery on Android
 -------------------------------------

-There are a number of different settings on the Android platform that affect the delivery of Splunk On-Call notifications to your device.
-Due to the critical nature of Splunk On-Call notifications, it is important that you correctly configure your settings in Android and test those notifications before you go on call.
+There are a number of different settings on the Android platform that affect the delivery of Splunk Incident Intelligence notifications to your device.
+Due to the critical nature of Splunk Incident Intelligence notifications, it is important that you correctly configure your settings in Android and test those notifications before you go on call.

-* Add Splunk On-Call to your phone contacts from the bottom of the Setting page in the app, then under Notifications.
+* Add Splunk Incident Intelligence to your phone contacts from the bottom of the Setting page in the app, then under Notifications.
-* If you are planning on using Do Not Disturb mode, favorite the Splunk On-Call contact and ensure that in your Android settings, Splunk On Call is one of the contacts allowed to override Do Not Disturb mode.
+* If you are planning on using Do Not Disturb mode, favorite the Splunk Incident Intelligence contact and ensure that in your Android settings, Splunk Incident Intelligence is one of the contacts allowed to override Do Not Disturb mode.

 Setting up volume override
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Depending on the version of Android you are using, it might be possible to set the sound & volume levels for notificationsin two places for Splunk On-Call: in the general settings on your Android device and within Splunk On-Call.
+Depending on the version of Android you are using, it might be possible to set the sound & volume levels for notificationsin two places for Splunk Observability Cloud for Mobile: in the general settings on your Android device and within Splunk Observability Cloud for Mobile.

 To set the volume override:

 #.
-Open the Splunk On-Call app on your phone.
+Open the Splunk Observability Cloud for Mobile app on your phone.
 #.
 Select :guilabel:`Settings`, then go to the :guilabel:`Notifications` tab.
 #.
 Select :guilabel:`Incident Notifications`.
 #.
 In the :guilabel:`Triggered Incidents` section: